jariarkko/draft-arkko-iab-internet-threat-model/draft-arkko-arch-internet-threat-model.md

 4. Protocol and network design should avoid the creation of centralized resources or control points.

+# Potential Changes in IETF Analysis of Protocols {#changes}

-# Changes in RFC 3552 {#changes3552}
+## Changes in RFC 3552 {#changes3552}

-This memo suggestes that the following additional change be adopted in RFC 3552:
+This memo suggests that the following additional change be adopted in RFC 3552:

 OLD: